zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 If neither `p_error` or `global_p_error` are set, Concrete-ML takes a default `global_p_error = 0.01`.

+### Using a rounding operator to approximate operations for faster computations

+To speed-up neural networks, a rounding operator can be used at a fixed bit-width value.
+This involves applying the rounding operator to intermediate values in the neural network to retain only the most significant $P$ bits, where $P$ is the desired precision for the subsequent TLU.

+The rounding operation is defined as follows:

+First, compute $t$ as the difference between $L$, the actual bit-width of the accumulator, and $P$:

+$$t = L - P$$

+Then, the rounding operation can be computed as:

+$$ \mathrm{round\_to\_t\_bits}(x, t) = \left\lfloor  \frac{x}{2^t} \right\rceil \cdot 2^t $$

+where $x$ is the input number, and $\lfloor \cdot \rceil$ denotes the operation that rounds to the nearest integer.

+In Concrete-ML, this feature is currently implemented for custom neural networks through the compile functions, including

+- `concrete.ml.torch.compile_torch_model`,
+- `concrete.ml.torch.compile_onnx_model` and
+- `concrete.ml.torch.compile_brevitas_qat_model`.

+using `rounding_threshold_bits` argument which can be set to a specific bit-width.
+It is important to choose an appropriate bit-width threshold to balance the trade-off between speed and accuracy.
+By reducing the bit-width of intermediate tensors, we can speed-up computations while maintaining accuracy to some extent.

+{% hint style="warning" %}
+The `rounding_threshold_bits` parameter only works in FHE for bit-width **less or equal to 8 bits**.
+{% endhint %}

+To find the best trade-off between speed and accuracy, it is recommended to experiment with different thresholds and check the accuracy on an evaluation set after compiling the model.

+In practice, the process would look like this:

+1. Set a `rounding_threshold_bits` to a relatively high $P$.
+Say, 8 bits.
+1. Check the accuracy
+1. Update P = P - 1
+1. repeat 2. and 3. until th accuracy loss is above a certain, acceptable threshold.

+An example of such implementation is available in [use_case_examples/cifar_brevitas_training/evaluate_torch_cml.py](https://github.com/zama-ai/concrete-ml/blob/release/0.6.x/use_case_examples/cifar_brevitas_training/evaluate_one_example_fhe.py).

 ## Seeing compilation information

 By using `verbose_compilation = True` and `show_mlir = True` during compilation, the user receives a lot of information from the compiler and its inner optimizer.
 These options are, however, mainly meant for power-users, so they may be hard to understand.